-In this section, you configure the DNS settings on the BIG-IP to point to the appropriate DNS servers.
+In this section, you configure the DNS settings on the BIG-IP system to point to a DNS server that can resolve your Active Directory server or servers.
+In many cases, this IP address will be that of your Active Directory servers themselves.

-- Note: DNS lookups go out over one of the interfaces configured on the BIG-IP system, not the management interface.
-The management interface has its own, separate DNS settings. - Important: The BIG-IP system must have a Route to the DNS server.
-The Route configuration is found on the Main tab by expanding Network and then clicking Routes.
-For specific instructions on configuring a Route on the BIG-IP system, see the online help or the product documentation.
+Note: DNS lookups go out over one of the interfaces configured on the BIG-IP system, not the management interface.
+The management interface has its own, separate DNS settings.

+(i) Important The BIG-IP system must have a self IP address in the same local subnet and VLAN as the DNS server, or a route to the DNS server if located on a different subnet.
+The route configuration is found on the Main tab by expanding Network and then clicking Routes.
+For specific instructions on configuring a route on the BIG-IP system, see the online help or the product documentation.